Helsinki Airport: New millennium and expansion of non-Schengen area (2000–2009)

-Significant growth and expansion (2010–present)
+Significant growth and expansion (2010–2019)

 During the 2010s, Helsinki Airport experienced large increases in the number of annual passengers.
 In 2010, the airport handled 12,883,399 passengers, an increase of 2.2 percent compared to 2009.
 Air freight increased by 29.4 percent.

 In April 2010, Norwegian Air Shuttle opened its first routes to Oslo and Stockholm using Boeing 737 jets.
 Now the airline is one of the largest operators at the airport with almost 40 destinations in Europe, Asia, and Africa.
 In 2011, Helsinki Airport saw its biggest growth in a single year in the number of passengers.
 The number of annual passengers was increased by 2 million passengers and the airport reached the milestone of 14 million passengers.
 However, easyJet canceled three routes, from Helsinki to Manchester, London–Gatwick, and Paris–Charles de Gaulle, citing weak demand at Helsinki.

 In November 2011, Austrian Airlines canceled its Vienna–Helsinki operations.
 In the same year, Czech Airlines ceased its Helsinki operations due to low demand.
 A year after, LOT Polish Airlines canceled its service to Helsinki.
 In 2014, a number of airlines such as Aer Lingus, Germanwings, and S7 Airlines canceled services to Helsinki.

 In the 2010s, the airport saw a huge growth of long-haul flights in terms of weekly flights (see Long-haul traffic below).

 In the beginning of 2015, the renovation and construction work related to the development of Helsinki Airport started.
 For example, the Baggage Claim Hall 2B and Arrival Hall 2A were renovated and in July 2015, train operation on the Ring Rail Line and connection to Helsinki Central Railway Station were opened.
 In March 2015, Swiss International Air Lines started operations to Helsinki but canceled it a year later.
 In late 2015, Blue1 ceased all operations from Helsinki which was the airline's only base.
 The airline flew to 28 destinations in Europe.
 Scandinavian Airlines sold Blue1 to CityJet, which continues to operate the company on behalf of SAS as part of a larger relationship.
 In 2015, the airport handled up to 16 million passengers for the first time.
 In March 2016, Czech Airlines resumed flights from Prague to Helsinki using Airbus A319 aircraft.
-On 10 October 2016, the first Gulf carrier Qatar Airways began operations at the airport and now operates to Helsinki by Boeing 787 Dreamliner.
+On 10 October 2016, the first Gulf carrier, Qatar Airways, began operations at the airport and now operates to Helsinki by Boeing 787 Dreamliner.
 The carrier was initially planning to launch the service as early as 2012.
-Finavia expects that the airport will handle over 18.5 million passengers in 2017 and around 20 million in 2018, or in 2019 at the latest.
+Finavia expected that the airport will handle over 18.5 million passengers in 2017 and around 20 million in 2018, or in 2019 at the latest.
 Also in 2017, the airport experienced huge growth in numbers of passengers flying intercontinental.

-As of 2013, Finavia has been expanding the airport (see Future expansion below).
+As of 2013, Finavia was expanding the airport (see Future expansion below).